mosra/magnum-website/content/blog/meta/improved-doxygen-documentation-and-search.rst

 .. |lrarrow| replace:: ↔
 .. |smile| replace:: 😊

-.. note-success:: Update: Jan 09, 2019
+.. note-success:: Update: Jan 12, 2019

     Support for :ini:`EXTRACT_PRIV_VIRTUAL` from :gh:`doxygen/doxygen#6729` has
-    been merged to Doxygen master.
-The option was named :ini:`EXTRACT_PRIVATE_VIRTUAL` in the original patch.
+    been merged to Doxygen master (the option was named :ini:`EXTRACT_PRIVATE_VIRTUAL` in the original patch); a fix for :cpp:`#include` information is now integrated in
+    :gh:`doxygen/doxygen@7f40e488e27bcea4bb15045df05479dc5fbd9d6d` (formerly
+    :gh:`doxygen/doxygen#6722`).

 A year ago I switched Magnum docs to a theme written entirely from scratch, adding a `never-before-seen search functionality <{filename}/blog/meta/implementing-a-fast-doxygen-search.rst>`_